-Often, the amount of time you’ve had RA will affect what category life insurance carriers place your RA into: mild, moderate, or severe.
+Often, the amount of time you’ve had RA will affect what category life insurance company place your RA into mild, moderate, or severe.
 Let’s look at examples:

 - Han was diagnosed with RA six months ago.
 He has only had one initial flareup and does not need prescription medication.
 He lives an active lifestyle and works full-time.
 Han is considered to have mild rheumatoid arthritis.

 - Luke was diagnosed with RA five years ago.
 He periodically requires a steroid medication to control inflammation.
 He works full-time, however, is unable to be active due to joint pain in his knees and wrists.
 Luke is considered to have moderate rheumatoid arthritis.

 - Leia was diagnosed with RA 20 years ago.
 She requires biologics and steroids to manage pain and inflammation.
 Leia experiences inflammation in her joints and major organs (heart and lungs).
 She is unable to work due to a disability stemming from her RA.
 Leia is considered to have severe rheumatoid arthritis.